-A condominium lease agreement is between its owner (“landlord”) and a person seeking to rent the condominium (“tenant”).
-Unlike most standard leases, in a condominium lease agreement, the tenant must abide by the landlord-tenant laws in the State in addition to the condo association’s rules.
+A condominium lease agreement is between its owner or property manager (“landlord”) and a person seeking to rent the condominium (“tenant”).
+Unlike most standard leases, in a condominium lease agreement, the tenant must abide by the rules established by the condominium association as well as state landlord-tenant laws.

 Renal Application – To screen a tenant by using the information provided in the form to look up their credit profile and criminal history.

-A condominium, or ‘condo’, is a residential dwelling located in an association that is governed by its bylaws.
-Every association is unique in its governing practices and is encouraged to understand its rules and procedures before purchasing or leasing a condominium.
+A condominium, or ‘condo,’ is a residential dwelling located in an association that is governed by specific bylaws.
+Every association is unique in its rules and regulations, so it is highly recommended that one familiarize themselves with these governing procedures before purchasing or leasing a condo.

 Unless explicitly written in the lease, the tenant is NOT responsible for the payment of any association fees or dues.